adaburrows/adaburrows.github.io/content/docs/math-explorations/real-exponents/index.md

 {{< figure src="images/graph.jpg" >}}

 As should be obvious from the chart above, the exponential and the logarithm are inverses of each other are are reflections along the values of {{<katex>}}y = x{{</katex>}}.
-This means that is we can calculate one of these we can calculate both just by transposing the coordinate values.
+This means that if we can calculate one of these we can calculate both just by transposing the coordinate values.

 There's a problem with this though.
 The above integral definition of {{<katex>}}\ln{{</katex>}} is very limited in some important ways: